digitalmoksha/motion-html-pipeline/README.md

 Pipeline.new [ RootRelativeFilter ], { base_url: 'http://somehost.com' }
 ```

+We use [HTMLKit](https://github.com/iabudiab/HTMLKit) for document parsing in `MotionHTMLPipeline::DocumentFragment`.

 ### 3rd Party Extensions

 Many people have built their own filters for [html-pipeline](https://github.com/jch/html-pipeline/issues).
 Although these have not been converted to run with RubyMotion, most of them should be easy convert.